For my operating system I use

 When it comes to operating systems, you really can't go wrong with Linux.

-I use Arch Linux because it is highly customizable and uses very little system resources.
+I use Void Linux because it is highly customizable and uses very little system resources.

 For Linux beginners, I recommend Linux Mint since it is very user friendly.